 Cameron LNG Export Terminal—Hackberry, La.

 GDF SUEZ also has a stake in the development of the Cameron LNG Export Terminal in Hackberry, La.
 Cameron LNG has received approval from the Department of Energy to export up to about 1.7 billion cubic feet per day of domestic natural gas to current and future Free Trade Agreement countries.
-The facility is expected to begin operation in late 2017.
+The facility is expected to begin operation in early 2018.